zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 ## Advanced levels

-Are you studying computer science?
+Are you a computer science god?
 Do you think you're too cool for "normal" mode?
-Then you should try out advanced mode!
+Then try out advanced mode!
 You can do it by commenting-out the first of these lines, and uncommenting the second.

 ```racket
 (require "../../lib/worlds/dodgeball-world/dodgeball-world.rkt")